top of page

 Quote: "Marketing is not the art of finding clever ways to dispose of what you make.
 It is the art of creating genuine customer value."

-Kotler's principles have shaped marketing as a strategic discipline that focuses on customer-centric value creation.
+Kotler's principles shaped marketing into a strategic discipline that emphasizes customer-centric value creation.

 Strategy:

-• Use segmentation, targeting, and positioning (STP) to tailor marketing messages.
+• Implement segmentation, targeting, and positioning (STP) to tailor your marketing messages effectively.

-• Think long-term—brand equity matters more than short-term sales.
+• Think long-term.
+Brand equity is often more important than short-term sales.

-• Focus on customer needs and how products or services solve them.
+• Focus on customer needs and how your products or services meet them.

 8. Dan Kennedy – The Direct Response Guru